douglascm/timescale_assignment/README.md

 ### Writing into timescale db

 In each of the for loops when a .csv file is created, psycopg2 can leverage the COPY functionality for one the fastest ways to push data into timescaledb, about 3-5x faster than sparks own postgresql writing capabilities.
 Hypertables do not support `SET UNLOGGED` and `DISABLE TRIGGER ALL` for faster table insertion.
+There is an option to skip or replace already imported files.
+The parameter is `write_db_method` set as default for 'Skip' for this assignment.
+For dev container purposes there is also an `mode_input` boolean in order to change years import range.

 ### Setting up indexes, hypertables